Rufus Wainwright (album): Development

 Wainwright was signed to DreamWorks in 1996.
-Waronker paired the singer with producer Jon Brion, and together they spent "most of 1996 and 1997" recording 56 songs on 62 rolls of tape.
+Waronker paired him with producer Jon Brion, and together they spent "most of 1996 and 1997" recording 56 songs on 62 rolls of tape.
 Costs for the recording sessions reached between $700,000 and $1,000,000.
 Wainwright admitted that he and Brion took their time recording the album in Los Angeles, and considered the extended time a "blessing" and "luxury", claiming that "most people have two weeks to record their first album".
 According to Wainwright, Waronker "didn't care how long it took, as long as we were doing good work."
 Waronker was pleased with the final product, and he and Wainwright agreed on the twelve tracks that made up the album.

 Songs on the album were produced by Brion, except "In My Arms" was produced and mixed by Marchand, and "Millbrook" and "Baby" were produced by Brion and Van Dyke Parks.
 Waronker served as the executive producer.
 Rufus Wainwright was recorded mostly in Los Angeles studios—Ocean Way studios 3 and 7, Sunset Sound Factory, Sunset Sound, Media Vortex, Hook Studios, Groove Masters, Red Zone, Sony, The Palindrome Recorder, and NRG Recording Services—although recording also took place in Marchand's Wild Sky in Morin-Heights, Quebec.
 Parks conducted his orchestrations at Studio B in the Capitol Studios complex.

 Wainwright and Brion did not always get along, the latter admitting to The New York Times: "Rufus had all these beautiful songs but every time the vocals would kick in, he'd write some complicated keyboard part so you couldn't hear them.
 He wasn't interested in listening to ideas about simplifying arrangements."
 The duo, with Ethan Johns, also contributed the songs "Le Roi D'Ys" and "Banks of the Wabash" (both "contemporary" cover versions) to the 1997 soundtrack to the film The Myth of Fingerprints.
 Johns later considered "Le Roi D'Ys", recorded in around six hours, to be one of his favorite tracks by Wainwright.

 Rufus Wainwright was released on May 19, 1998, through DreamWorks.
 Following the album's release, which earned him mostly positive reviews, Wainwright contributed to The McGarrigle Hour, a 1998 album by Kate & Anna McGarrigle featuring family members Loudon and Martha along with singers Emmylou Harris and Linda Ronstadt.
 In December 1998, Wainwright appeared in a Gap television advertisement in which he performed Frank Loesser's 1947 song "What Are You Doing New Year's Eve?"
 In 1999, he was one of several featured artists promoted by Best Buy as part of a campaign to promote young talent.
 The album was re-issued in 2008 in LP form through the record label Plain Recordings.